 Recently, we had a frantic customer call up and tell us that her email had been hacked!
 We understood her plight as most people store important information in their email and rely on it to confirm their identity with various institutions, such as banking and technology accounts.
-However, many people do not know that more often than not, their email accounts have not actually been “hacked” in the colloquial sense of the word, instead, they actually willingly provided some third-party their password!
+However, many people do not know that more often than not, their email accounts have not actually been “hacked” in the technological sense of the word, instead, they actually willingly provided some third-party their password!

 Each and every day, countless people fall for the trap known as Phishing.
 In this type of deception, a third-party will attempt to gain access to accounts or information of unsuspecting internet-goers by disguising themselves (or their web-pages) as trustworthy; while in reality, they are in fact capturing your information.
 For example, one may receive an email from an address that looks like it originated from Gmail or Chase Bank, the email would say something convincing, often something (and ironically) about the security of one of your accounts.
 The email would contain a link or shortcut with which you can change/update your password.
 However, while the link may look harmless and secure, it is secretly recording the data and information that is inputted and relays that data to the attacker.
 One may think they are securing their accounts when in just a few short moments, they succeeded in doing the exact opposite.
 They have just willingly given over their sensitive information to a third-party.

 There are various versions of the Phishing attack and it is important that one is wary that they can be the target of such attacks at any given moment.
 Even if a website seems legitimate, it is of paramount importance that the identity of the site or email in question is verified.
 Often, “hackers” do not actually subvert security protocols and break their way into online accounts, they merely fool online users into providing their usernames and passwords.